arvindsinghtomar/work-docs/ECS/ECS work flow.md

 # ECS server

-Use Case when a user first registers a account in the app:
+Use Case when a user first registers an account in the app:

   - User should have a unique ID
   - When user is registered with his/her information, Server creates a Unique string (Might be from user details | only user id | totally random string) which will be sent to mobile App